Running a Docker image on a VM using the management console, CLI, and API

 Auto

-: Assign a random IP address from the Yandex Cloud IP pool.List
+: Assign a random IP address from the Yandex Cloud IP address pool.List

 : Select a public IP address from the list of previously reserved static addresses.
 For more information, see Converting a dynamic public IP address to static.No address

-: Do not assign a public IP address.- (Optional) Enable DDoS protection.
+: Not to assign a public IP address.- (Optional) Enable DDoS protection.

 - Enter a subnet ID or select a cloud network from the list.
 If you do not have a network, click Create network to create one:

-- Under Access, specify the information required to access the instance:
+- Under Access, specify the data for access to the VM:

 -